aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/font/_index.md

 ```

-the size of the font.
+Gets the size of the font.

 **Returns:**
 int